CONTAINER STRUCTURES

 Container Lifting Analysis

-Shipping cargo containers are constructed in accordance with the international standard ISO 1496-1, which mandates rigorous structural design requirements.
+ISO shipping containers are constructed in accordance with the international standard ISO 1496-1, which mandates rigorous structural design requirements.
 These containers must withstand a payload of approximately 63,000 pounds, equivalent to a uniform floor load of around 200 pounds per square foot.
-This load is supported by the container's framing system, which spans 40 feet without intermediate supports.
-Designed for stacking up to eight high, all loads are channeled to the four corner posts.
-Cargo containers must endure transportation loads in harsh open ocean weather conditions for extended periods.
+The payload is supported by the container's framing system, which spans from 20 to 40 feet without intermediate supports.
+Designed for stacking up to eight high, all loads are channeled to and carried by the four corner posts.
+A shipping container, also known as an intermodal container, is a standardized container designed for transportation of goods by multiple modes of transportation, such as ocean freights (ships), rail transport (trains) and road transport (trucks).
+Shipping containers must withstand transportation loads in harsh open ocean weather conditions for extended periods.
 On the deck of a cargo vessel, they are exposed to high winds and significant horizontal loads generated by the vessel's rocking motions at sea.
-Notably, most US cargo containers originate from overseas and typically make a one-way trip.
-Afterward, these "fully tested" containers are sold and repurposed for alternative uses, such as building construction.
+Notably, most US shipping containers originate from overseas and typically make a one-way trip.
+Afterward, these "fully tested" shipping containers are sold and repurposed for alternative uses, such as building construction.

 Container Computer Model